Nepal urges India to take steps against broadcast of anti-Nepal materials

 Meanwhile, the Federation of Nepalese Journalists and Press Council Nepal also condemned some reports of a section of the Indian media.

-The India-Nepal bilateral ties came under strain after Defence Minister Rajnath Singh inaugurated an 80-km-long strategically crucial road connecting the Lipulekh pass with Dharchula in Uttarakhand on May 8.
+The India-Nepal bilateral ties came under strain after Defence Minister Rajnath Singh inaugurated a 80-km-long strategically crucial road connecting the Lipulekh pass with Dharchula in Uttarakhand on May 8.

 Nepal reacted sharply to the inauguration of the road claiming that it passed through Nepalese territory.
 India rejected the claim asserting that the road lies completely within its territory.